-- Establishment of articles of association by authenticated deed or by private deed. - Declaration of regularity and conformity or notarised declaration of subscription and payment.
-(A specific document where founders mention all operations carried out in order to create the company and specify that the incorporation is consistent with legal provisions.)

-- Registration in the Trade and Personal Property Credit Register of the jurisdiction of the company's headquarters. - Insertion in a newspaper of legal announcements. - Signature of the deed of assumption of the commitments made by the founders on behalf of the company in formation.
+- Establishment of articles of association by authenticated deed or by private deed. - Declaration of regularity and conformity or notarized declaration of subscription and payment.
+(A specific document where founders mention all operations carried out to create the company and specify that the incorporation is consistent with legal provisions.) - Registration in the Trade and Personal Property Credit Register of the jurisdiction of the company's headquarters. - Publishing of legal announcements in a newspaper. - Signature of the deed of assumption of the commitments made by the founders on behalf of the company in formation.